It's that time of year when panic sets in.

 If your child is having a problem with academics or residence life, help them problem solve and access CMU resources for help.
 Parents should know there are a lot of safety nets at CMU, Bigard says.

 "Residence Life provides a huge safety net," Bigard says.
 "The RAs are like older brothers and sisters on the floor.
 Students can turn to them if they're struggling.

 "The residence hall directors get to know all the students in their hall," Bigard says.
 "Each residence hall has a Student Success Center staffed with academic success coaches as well as Care Advocates."

 - If they're stressed about career issues, suggest a visit to CMU's Career Services.
 "They can help students think outside the box," Bigard says.
 "When you're stressed, your perspective is narrower.
 Maybe you're not doing well in chemistry, but that doesn't mean you can't have a job in the medical field.
 It just might be a different job than you imagined."

 - If your student is struggling with emotional or mental health issues like depression or anxiety, suggest he or she talk to a counselor.
 "Many students have seen counselors over the years, so for many, talking to someone isn't new," Bigard says.

 - Contact your student's residence hall director.
 "If a parent is concerned about their child's emotional or physical safety and well-being, the hall director can check things out," Bigard says.
-They can refer a student to a counselor in residence or the counseling center.
+They can refer a student to a Care Advocate or the counseling center.